IrisLiu-00/dndnotes/_notes/Campaign/Scratchpad.md

 - where is eledeia getting shipbuiliding knowledge from - probably some books from vulture,

 # Potential adventures
+- further establish the chruch (lumdas story), vasilev. location? kind of bored of kevara
+	- and lead into apostasy
 - the Fray - Vasilev's shipment gone wrong - elven interference - mistaken identity - a stowaway
 	- elven riders hunting a runaway worker?
 	- steal something from a warehouse while ppl are gone during the tide? but workers r on strike
 - Do a job for Konrad
-- Avizallo - the bad guys should lead here by the end of the Kevara introduction arc
-	- should clearly establish what Nexida is
-	- should establish Coriolis
 - catch an escaped criminal (Coriolis?)
 - desert dragon tomb / grave / temple thing for dungeon crawl - use on the way to apostasy
 - Kallista gets recaptured by the tieflings, do a court trial encounter
 - Something brings them to the Mirwood, do class revolution
-	- Vasilev sends them bc the forest has been devouring vassal towns
+	- Vasilev sends them bc the forest has been devouring vassal towns.
+Or urgent news from eletha in danger
 - exploring the corpse of a sky whale
 - Anime con with Rulla
 - Labyrinth crawl, find the treasure guarded by the automata
     - artificial intelligences, labyrinths + minotaur (Borges)

-- language barriers for lumdas to use tongues
 - desert tomb raiding, helping Nidalia find out abt her creation
     - give the party a reason to find nidalia / ask her stuff > hook into this adventure
     - Created by Freyot (Fistandia’s friend)? or Fistandia herself to guard some extradimensional space?